-Example: Assign an RPID to an Exam
+Step-by-Step Example: Assign an RPID to a CT Study Description

 Suppose you wish to map the exam name CT ABD PEL WWO IV CON to an RPID.
-Check the box next to that exam name, and then click the Search RPID button.

-The Search RPID pop-up window appears:
+The Search RPID pop-up window appears.

+2. Select the appropriate categories to search for possible RadLex Playbook exam IDs and descriptions.
 For example, suppose the exam should be assigned to CT ABD PELVIS WO & W IVCON.
 Under Body Region, check Abdomen and then check Pelvis, and for Contrast Enhancement select Without then With IV Contrast from the drop-down menus.
 Click the Search button to query for possible exams.